- Sociology Major

 - Writing Awards

 This project examines how lesbian, bisexual, and queer women and trans (LBTQ) people use skilled labor facilitating migration policies to navigate uneven transnational and domestic implementation of LGBTQ rights protections.
-From 2016 to 2018, doctoral candidate Chelle Jones collected 86 interviews with LBTQ migrants from around the world who reside in South Korea.
 South Korea does not recognize same-sex relationships nor protect against anti-LGBTQ discrimination but does not criminalize homosexuality.
 Research on LGBTQ migration considers LGBTQ rights and same-sex relationship recognition among the most important pull factors for migration, so why did the LBTQ migrants interviewed choose to stay in South Korea?
 How do LBTQ migrants maintain mixed citizenship relationships and build families in South Korea?
 How to transgender migrants to South Korea negotiate gender and access resources?
+To answer these questions, from 2016 to 2018, doctoral candidate Chelle Jones collected 86 interviews with LBTQ migrants from around the world who reside in South Korea.

 Work that will be assigned to research assistants:

-Please email your resume, unofficial transcript, tentative class schedule, and a short cover letter to Chelle Jones by the first day of classes.
-Your cover letter should specify how many SURO credits you’d like to earn, provide contact information for at least one academic reference, briefly describe your qualifications and why you’d like to work on this project.
-Selected applicants will be invited for a brief interview.
+Please email your resume, unofficial transcript, and tentative Winter 2020 class schedule to Chelle Jones no later than the first day of classes.
+Your email should specify how many SURO credits you’d like to earn, and respond to the desired qualifications listed below.

-Trigger Warning: The interview data in this research project may contain references to or discussion of violence, sexual violence, homophobia, transphobia, racism, sexism and xenophobia.
-If you require accommodations, please speak with Chelle Jones.
+Trigger Warning: Some interviews may discuss violence, sexual violence, homophobia, transphobia, racism, sexism and xenophobia.
+If you require accommodations, please discuss this with Chelle Jones.

 Supervising Faculty Member: Barbara Anderson